Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: EXPERIMENTAL RESULTS AND DISCUSSION

-While the whole-body \ac{MPC} approach does not integrate any foothold heuristic, the decomposed task approach relies on the inverted pendulum model based on a feedforward and feedback part.
-The former aligns the motions with the reference trajectory while the latter corrects the foothold under different conditions, such as modeling errors, external disturbances, and transitions.
-Similar to the result in Section~\ref{sec:result:dynamic_model}, Fig.~\ref{fig:zmp_comparison} shows that the inverted pendulum model starts diverging from our optimized footholds at higher accelerations due to the assumption of a constant reference velocity of the torso, which is tried to be compensated through the feedback term.
-Besides, the inverted pendulum model adapts to unforeseen disturbances while stepping and is originally not designed for wheeled-legged robots.
-Handcrafting a heuristic that finds more dynamic and hybrid trajectories on the ground \ac{w.r.t.} the work in~\cite{bjelonic2020rolling} is cumbersome.
-Our approach discovers complex behaviors automatically, as depicted in Fig.~\ref{fig:high_speed} due to the single-task approach.
+While the whole-body \ac{MPC} approach does not integrate any foothold heuristic, the decomposed-task approach relies on the inverted pendulum model based on a feedforward and feedback part.
+The former aligns the motions with the reference trajectory assuming a constant velocity of the torso.
+Simultaneously, the latter corrects the foothold under different conditions, such as modeling errors, external disturbances, and transitions.
+Similar to the result in Section~\ref{sec:result:dynamic_model}, Fig.~\ref{fig:zmp_comparison} shows that the inverted pendulum model diverges from our optimized footholds at higher accelerations due to the assumption of a constant reference velocity of the torso, which is tried to be compensated through the feedback term.
+Moreover, the inverted pendulum model adapts to unforeseen disturbances while stepping and is originally not designed for wheeled-legged robots.
+Handcrafting a heuristic as shown in~\cite{bjelonic2020rolling} that finds more dynamic and hybrid trajectories on the ground is cumbersome.
+Our approach discovers complex behaviors automatically (see Fig.~\ref{fig:high_speed}) thanks to the single-task approach.